 Part 2D shows Incurred But Not Reported (IBNR) reserves as of December 31 of each year shown in Columns 1 to 10.
 IBNR reserves make a provision for claims not yet reported to the company but can also include other amounts needed to result in an adequate total reserve.

 For years prior to 1994, some companies did not compute an IBNR reserve.
 In such cases, the company should display zero IBNR, and make an appropriate disclosure in the Notes to Financial Statements.
-Some companies compute IBNR in their GAAP annual statements.
+Some companies compute IBNR in their U.S. GAAP annual statements.
 In such cases, the company should provide IBNR for policy years prior to 1994.
 The IBNR reserve should not be discounted for investment income.

 Part 2D, Column 10 should equal Part 1, Column 20 plus Column 21 minus Column 22.